maximus-brown/maximus-brown.github.io/_posts/2021-07-06-A-Few-Of-My-Favorite-Claymates.markdown

 ---
 layout: post
-title:  Some Of My Favorite Claymates
+title:  A Few Of My Favorite Claymates
 description: Narrowed down to some of my favorite Claymates minted so far, but it was tough to do!
 date:   2020-04-24 15:01:35 +0300
 image:  '/images/projects/header_images/claymates/claymates_1.gif'